K. Swaminathan

-Krishnaswamy Swaminathan (3 December 1896 – 19 May 1994) was an Indian literary scholar and the Chief Editor of the Collected Works of Mahatma Gandhi.
+Krishnaswami Swaminathan (3 December 1896 – 19 May 1994) was an Indian literary scholar and the Chief Editor of the Collected Works of Mahatma Gandhi.

 Early life and education

 Swaminathan was born in Pudukottai on 3 December 1896.
-His father, P. S. Krishnaswamy, was a sanitary engineer in the Madras Government who after retirement undertook the first complete translation into Tamil of Valmiki’s Ramayana.
+His father, P. S. Krishnaswami, was a sanitary engineer in the Madras Government who after retirement undertook the first complete translation into Tamil of Valmiki’s Ramayana.
 Swaminathan had an elder sister, Veda, who died in 1936.
 He had two younger brothers: the scientist K. Venkataraman and the doctor K. S. Sanjivi, while actor Madhav Sharma is his great-nephew.

 Swaminathan was educated in Madras (now Chennai), first at the Evangelical Lutheran Mission School and then at the PS High School in Mylapore.
 On matriculating in 1912, Swaminathan joined Presidency College where he was to spend five years, finishing his Intermediate before taking a first-class degree in English Literature.
 He then did a degree in law, and moved to Pudukottai to practice.
 However, he soon left the law to teach English literature at Sri Minakshi College, Chidambaram.

 In 1924 Swaminathan won a scholarship to Christ Church, Oxford, where he took an M. A. in English literature.
 At Oxford he was active in the student body known as Majlis, where he befriended the future Prime Minister of Ceylon, S. W. R. D. Bandaranaike.